-Your name should be obvious and visible on the site.
-You can use regular fonts, but I strongly recommend investing a bit of money in creating a personal logo for yourself.
+Your name should be obvious and clearly stated on the site’s homepage.
+You can use regular fonts, but I strongly recommend investing some money in creating a personal logo for yourself.
 You can go to Google and simply search for “logo design,” and you will find a dozen sites where you can get a professionally designed logo for something like $50.
-Most of the sites have a portfolio so you can check their style and quality of work.
+Most of the sites have a portfolio so that you can check their style and quality of work.

 Lastly, think of a good tagline.
 You don’t have to go overly smarty-pants here.
 It can be something simple like, “Where stories come alive,” or something similar.
 Of course, this is optional, but I think that you should do it.
 If you don’t want to create one, use the tagline to hint at the type of work you do.
 For instance, “Fantasy and Science Fiction Stories” or “Mystery.”
 It’s a good place to let people know from the start what you are all about.

 Hopefully, your name is carried forward by your domain name, a picture, and a tagline.
 Now you have an identity on the web.